arepo90/rescue_relay/wiki.md

 3. Payload is parsed as a _std::vector&lt;int&gt;_ and returned (header is disregarded).

 > [!NOTE]
-> Communication from the GUI to the relay is simple and short, generally consisting of a few flags and indicators; as such, the full implementation of ROTAS is not needed on this side.
+> Communication from the GUI to the relay is simple and short, generally consisting of a few flags and markers; as such, the full implementation of ROTAS is not needed on the recv side.

 ## RelayNode